PodcastsArtsThe Daily Coffee Pro Podcast by MAP IT FORWARD

 Advertising Sponsor

 Want to join our Map It Forward Monthly Community Discussion Group?
-Head to https://patreon.com/mapitforward to join the community by signing up to the "Roasted Coffee" tier for 20 USD per month.
+Head to https://patreon.com/mapitforward to join the community by signing up for the "Roasted Coffee" tier for 20 USD per month.
 Find other like-minded people in the coffee industry.
+This community is open to all stakeholders in the coffee industry

 Episode Description